tjebo/eye/cran-comments.md

-## Submission version 0.2.0
+## Submission version 1.0.0

 ## Changes:

 ### Documentation
 * Add CITATION file (add inst folder)
 * Add URLs to the description file, including bug report field
-* Add url to original article for amd data to its documentation
 * Update documentation eye.Rd and in the vignette about new data sets.
 * Update description field in DESCRIPTION

 ### Data sets
-* Update the inbuilt data set `amd` and renamed to `amd2`, because it was in the meanwhile updated by the data set curator (replaced erroneous entries with missing values).
-* some variables of `amd2` are renamed to make it more accessible for immediate usage.
-* Add one more eye-related open source data set: "amd" (replacing the previous amd data frame)
+* Removed data set amd - this will be now part of the dedicated ophthalmic data set package "eyedata" (currently in submission to CRAN)

 ## Test environments
 * local OS X install, R 4.0.0